“Once they saw her they went absolutely wild. I think if Judy hadn’t sung there would have been a riot.” – A spokesman for The London Palladium, 1964

 Here is some rare video footage of this night:

 July 23, 1963: Videotaping of “Episode Four” of “The Judy Garland Show” at CBS Television City, Stage 43, Hollywood, California.
-Guests: Lena Horne and Terry Thomas and series regular Jerry Van Dyke.
+Guests: Lena Horne, Terry Thomas, and series regular Jerry Van Dyke.

 Judy’s songs: “Day In, Day Out” (with Lena); “Judy Sing Lena; Lena Sings Judy Medley”; “Mad Dogs and Englishmen” with Lena, Terry, and Dancers; and in the “Born In A Trunk” closer: “The Man That Got Away” followed by “I Will Come Back.”